-Healthcare professionals should contact their State Professional Licensing Board or State Controlled Substances Authority for information on how to prevent and detect abuse or diversion of this product.
-Administration of ENDOCET (Oxycodone and Acetaminophen Tablets, USP) should be closely monitored for the following potentially serious adverse reactions and complications:
+management or pain.
+Healthcare professionals should contact their State Professional Licensing Board or State Contro Substances Authority for information on how to prevent and detect abuse or diversion of this prod Administration of oxycodone and acetaminophen tablets should be closely monitored for following potentially serious adverse reactions and complications:

-Respiratory Depression

-Respiratory depression is a hazard with the use of oxycodone, one of the active ingredients in ENDOCET tablets, as with all opioid agonists.
+following potentially serious adverse reactions and complications: Respiratory Depression Respiratory Depression and acetaminophen tablets, as with all opioid agonists.
 Elderly and debilitated patients are at particular risk for respiratory depression as are non-tolerant patients given large initial doses of oxycodone or when oxycodone is given in conjunction with other agents that depress respiration.
-Oxycodone should be used with extreme caution in patients with acute asthma, chronic obstructive pulmonary disorder (COPD), cor pulmonale, or preexisting respiratory impairment.
+Oxycodone should be used with extreme caution in patients with acute asthma, chronic obstructive pulmonary disorder (COPP), cor pulmonale, or pre-existing respiratory impairment.
 In such patients, even usual therapeutic doses of oxycodone may decrease respiratory drive to the point of apnea.
-In these patients alternative nonopioid analgesics should be considered, and opioids should be employed only under careful medical supervision at the lowest effective dose.

-In case of respiratory depression, a reversal agent such as naloxone hydrochloride may be utilized (see OVERDOSAGE).
+In these patients alternative non-opioid analgesics should be considered, and opioids should be employed only under careful medical supervision at the lowest effective dose. case of respiratory depression, a reversal agent such as naloxone hydrochloride may be utilized ee OVERDOSAGE).

-Head Injury and Increased Intracranial Pressure

-The respiratory depressant effects of opioids include carbon dioxide retention and secondary elevation of cerebrospinal fluid pressure, and may be markedly exaggerated in the presence of head injury, other intracranial lesions or a pre-existing increase in intracranial pressure.
-Oxycodone produces effects on pupillary response and consciousness which may obscure neurologic signs of worsening in patients with head injurys.
+Head Injury and Increased Intracranial Pressure The respiratory depressant effects of opioids include carbon dioxide retention and secondary elevation of cerebrospinal fluid pressure, and may be markedly exaggerated in the presence of head injury, other intracranial lesions or a pre-existing increase in intracranial pressure.
+Oxycodone produces effects on pupillary response and consciousness which may obscure neurologic signs of worsening in patients with head injuries.
+Hypotensive Effect Oxycodone may cause severe hypotension particularly in individuals whose ability to maintain blood pressure has been compromised by a depleted blood volume, or after concurrent administration with drugs which compromise vasomotor tone such as phenothiazines.

-Hypotensive Effect

-Oxycodone may cause severe hypotension particularly in individuals whose ability to maintain blood pressure has been compromised by a depleted blood volume, or after concurrent administration with drugs which compromise vasomotor tone such as phenothiazines.
 Oxycodone, like all opioid analgesics of the morphine-type, should be administered with caution to patients in circulatory shock, since vasodilation produced by the drug may further reduce cardiac output and blood pressure.
-Oxycodone may produce orthostatic hypotension in ambulatory patien Hepatotoxicity
+Oxycodone may produce orthostatic hypotension in ambulatory patients.
+Hepatotoxicity